 - Senator

-- · Conscience of the Senate
+- Conscience of the Senate

-- Citizens' Voice
+- Dean of the Academy

 A motion must have a second.
 Any citizen with the right to propose a motion may also second a single motion each summit.

 Motions can be presented to the Speaker at any time, but the civil service usually reject a motion brought to them less than two hours before a session is due to begin, unless there is a very good reason for it.